<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=3789014914652380&amp;ev=PageView&amp;noscript=1">

 Select Easy-to-Maintain Materials

-While natural stones, such as marble, are a classic and timeless look, they are much harder to maintain than an engineered product like quartz.
+While natural stones, such as marble, have a classic and timeless look, they are much harder to maintain than an engineered product like quartz.
 When it comes down to choosing a stone material for your countertops, quartz is more manageable to upkeep than natural stone.
 Many natural stones, like marble and granite, require yearly resealing; quartz does not.
-If you spill a glass of red wine overnight on marble, it is a stain for life.
+If you spill a glass of red wine on marble and leave it overnight, it is a stain for life.
 Whereas quartz, you can wipe it up, and the stain vanishes.
 For families with young children, this is a great feature.
 Not only does quartz not stain, but it also has antimicrobial properties, which many people appreciate.

 2. Engineered Wood Siding

-Many people love the look of cedar siding but have concerns about how it is high maintenance and can attract insects.
-Engineered wood siding, such as LP Smartside, creates the look of natural wood without the drawbacks of maintaining natural wood.
+Many people love the look of cedar siding but are concerned about its high maintenance and its attraction to insects.
+Engineered wood siding, such as LP Smartside, creates a natural wood look without the drawbacks and maintenance of cedar.
 If you want the traditional look of wood without the time (and money) consuming maintenance, LP Smartside is a great consideration.
 Their product offering includes lap siding, shingles, trim & fascia, soffit, and panel siding.

 3. Architectural Shingles

 Architectural shingles are increasingly popular among homeowners because of their durability.
-These shingles have fiberglass and asphalt to withstand weather and storms and are also resistant to growth.
+These shingles have fiberglass and asphalt to withstand weather and storms and resist the growth of organic material.
 Additionally, the installation progress is quick and efficient.
 They are an excellent choice for keeping your home low maintenance and allow homeowners to enjoy the benefits of a quality roof while saving time and money on repairs.
 Architectural shingles should last around 30 years before they need to be replaced.

 Let Design Take Function into Account

 Inevitably, owning a home means you will have some maintenance.
 If you're undergoing a home remodel with a design-build firm, be sure to share your maintenance concerns with your designer.
-A good designer will help you take the functional needs of your home into account during the remodeling process, all while making sure you end up with a beautiful home.
+A good designer will help you consider your home's functional needs during the remodeling process to ensure you end up with a beautiful home.

 Keep the Design Tailored to Your Lifestyle